python/devguide/developer-workflow/development-cycle.rst

 for the corresponding feature version, as listed in the :ref:`branchstatus`.
 Merging of pull requests to security branches is restricted to release managers.
-Any release made from a security branch is source-only and done only when actual security patches have been applied to the branch.
+Any release made from a security branch is source-only and done only when actual security fixes have been applied to the branch.
 These releases have a **micro version** number greater than the last **bugfix** release.

 .. _eolbranch: